educatorplugin/ibeducator/readme.txt

 = 1.5.0 =
 * Added the Syllabus manager.
 Now, it is possible to group lessons on the course page.
 * Fixed the shortcode that displays the student's courses.
-This shortcode used the default posts_per_page setting.
+This shortcode has used the default posts_per_page setting.
 Now it displays all entries.
 * (IMPORTANT) Improved the template functions and hooks functionality (old template hook processing functions were renamed and moved to the new file).
 * Improved the "Educator > Entries" admin screen.
 Now, it's possible to search entries by a student and a course.
 * Improved the autocomplete field.